TashaTJ/pawsome-portraits-v4/TESTING.md

 ## Peer Review

-Prior to launch, the site was submitted for Peer Review by fellow students and alumni at [Code Institute](https://codeinstitute.net/) and also some individuals putside the software development world.
+Prior to launch, the site was submitted for Peer Review by fellow students and alumni at [Code Institute](https://codeinstitute.net/) and also some individuals outside the software development world.
 Feedback included issues with responsiveness and layout issues, both of which were solved with some minor css adjustments.

 ## Bugs